-- □ Assess the type of threat to determine the level of risk to the safety of students and staff.
+- ☐ Assess the type of threat to determine the level of risk to the safety of students and staff.
 In categorizing the risk, attempt to determine: - 1.
 Is the individual moving towards violent action? - 2.
-Is there evidence to suggest movement from thought to action? - High violence potential qualifies for arrest or hospitalization. - Safety is endangered when there is: (a) sufficient evidence of repetitive/ intentional infliction of emotional distress upon others; or (b) sufficient evidence of the unintentional infliction of emotional distress upon others. □ Notify police (dial 911), if the safety of students or staff is endangered. □ Provide exact location and nature of incidentand school response actions.
+Is there evidence to suggest movement from thought to action? - High violence potential qualifies for arrest or hospitalization.

+Safety is endangered when there is: (a) sufficient evidence of repetitive/ intentional infliction of emotional distress upon others; or (b) sufficient evidence of the unintentional infliction of emotional distress upon others.
+Notify police (dial 911), if the safety of students or staff is endangered.
+Provide exact location and nature of incidentand school response actions.
 Isolate the threatening person from other students and staff if it is safe to do so.
-Initiate appropriate response actions, which may be LOCKDOWN or EVACUATION.
-Cancel all outside activities. □ Respond to students who are prone to overt displays of anger in a calm, nonconfrontational manner. ☐ If an immediate threat is not dearly evident, attempt to diffuse the situation. ☐ If an individual is armed with any type of weapon, USE EXTREME CAUTION.
+Initiate appropriate response actions, which may be LOCKDOWN or EVACUATION .
+Cance all outside activities.
+Respond to students who are prone to overt displays of anger in a calm, non-confrontational manner.
+If an immediate threat is not dearly evident, attempt to diffuse the situation.
+If an individual is armed with any type of weapon, USE EXTREME CAUTION.
 Do not attempt to remove the weapon from the possession of the individual.
+Allow police to do SO.
+Facilitate a meeting with student(s) and family to review expectations

-Allow police to do □ Facilitate a meeting with student(s) and family to review expectations.
-Facilitate a staff meeting to review plans for keeping school safe.
+- Facilitate a meeting with student(s) and family to review expectations. - Facilitate a staff meeting to review plans for keeping school safe.
 Enlist the support of community service providers.

-- □ If any students are outside, move them inside the building or away from the site of the threat/assault.
+- ☐ If any students are outside, move them inside the building or away from the site of the threat/assault.
 If unable to do so, have students lie down and cover their heads.
-Keep students calm. - Inside the classroom, institute LOCKDOWN.
-Close all curtains and blinds. - Disconnect the school television system in classrooms so the individual cannot view news coverage and see locations of police/students/etc. - Remain with students until ALL CLEAR is given.
+Keep students calm. - ☐ Inside the classroom, institute LOCKDOWN.
+Close all curtains and blinds. - □ Disconnect the school television system in classrooms so the individual cannot view news coverage and see locations of police/students/etc. - □ Remain with students until ALL CLEAR is given.